 An Enduring Bounty

 In north Mississippi, where the Father of Waters skirts the final foothills of the Appalachians, the land undulates mile upon mile between river bottoms and wooded ridges, the sun is strong, and in December a weary green lingers in the woods and roadsides.
+There I spent my childhood.
+While not rich by any means, most of my family was well off when few were, but my father Jess Jr. made no bones about being a child of the Depression.
+He remembered the grinding hardships of his youth and sought to make better of his remaining time for us and for others.

 Above anyone I’ve ever known my father Jess loved Christmas, threw himself completely and unreservedly into the essence of the season and drew everyone he knew along in his wide wake.
 He was the Spirit of Christmas Present, bigger than life, colorful, jovial, generous and gregarious.
 For him, Christmas was to be celebrated with everyone in that world he called his own.

 By the first week of the month, Jess had set his plans in motion, beginning with a party at the community building at the city park on the south side of town where local bands provided music for dancing (an activity widely frowned-upon at the time) and the local blue laws banning liquor were casually set aside while he pumped his friends for contributions to fund his Christmas expedition.
-After the party, he would make a trip to Tupelo, to the Lady Lee outlet store, where he would buy boxes of firecrackers and bottle rockets, huge sacks of Tootsie Rolls, cinnamon candies, peppermint sticks, and butterscotch rounds.
-From there we’d head to Cockrell Banana Company where he’d buy crates of oranges and tangerines.
+After the party, he would make a trip to Tupelo to the Lady Lee outlet store, where he would buy boxes of firecrackers and bottle rockets, huge sacks of Tootsie Rolls, cinnamon candies, peppermint sticks, and butterscotch rounds.
+From there we’d head to Cockrell Banana Company where he’d buy crates of oranges, apples, and tangerines.

 These he brought home where they were put in a spare bedroom, and in the days before Christmas my brother Tom, sister Cindy and I along with a cadre of neighborhood children would sort them out and stuff them into small paper sacks, staple the tops together and pile them into boxes.
 On Christmas Eve, we’d pile into a car, at best a station wagon commandeered from a neighbor, at worst a ’65 Mustang convertible, and we’d drive across the tracks.